awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 ## Targeting all instances<a name="automation-working-targets-all-instances"></a>

-You can run an automation on all managed instances in the current Amazon Web Services account and AWS Region by choosing **All instances** in the **Targets** list\.
-For example, if you want to restart all managed instances your Amazon Web Services account and the current AWS Region, you can choose the **AWS\-RestartEC2Instance** runbook and then choose **All instances** from the **Targets** list\.
+You can run an automation on all managed instances in the current AWS account and AWS Region by choosing **All instances** in the **Targets** list\.
+For example, if you want to restart all managed instances your AWS account and the current AWS Region, you can choose the `AWS-RestartEC2Instance` runbook and then choose **All instances** from the **Targets** list\.

 ![\[Targeting all instances for a runbook\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/automation-rate-control-target-all-instances.png)